askervin/memtierd-abandoned/cmd/memtierd/README.md

 memtierd> stats | grep accessed
 ```

+Command mode prompt is available in automatic mode, too, when both
+`-config FILE` and `-prompt` options are given.
+This gives interactive
+access to statistics and running policy, tracker and mover.

 Example: Start moving all pages of the `meme` process to NUMA
 node 1.
 After 10 seconds print statistics and quit: